 The Judaean Desert is a fascinating place.
-And there are many things to in the Judaean Desert.
+And there are many things to do in the Judaean Desert.
 Trust me, I am a private tour guide in Israel!
 But seriously what can you do when touring what is officially the smallest desert in the world.
-So first there a few famous national parks you can visit.
+So first there are a few famous national parks you can visit.
 One of them of course is Qumran National Park.
-Yes, this the place where the famous Dead Sea Scrolls were found.
+Yes, this is the place where the famous Dead Sea Scrolls were found.
 Another important site is naturally Masada.
 This amazing winter palace that Herod built is seen from the distance, and skipping it would be a shame.

 But after all that you still have many things to do in the Judaean Desert.
 For example what about Ein Gedi?
 This natural oasis.
 In the hot summers not going there would be a huge mistake.
 But if you chose to go there I would recommend going to Wadi Arugot where there are fewer people.

 Things To Do in the Judaean Desert: Canyoning

 The Judaean Desert is an array of ridges and canyons; hanging from the heights of around 1,000 meters in the Judean Mountains is quite a thrill trust me!
 On its eastern edge, the Judaean Desert dramatically drops into the Dead Sea in cliffs of up to 500 meters, and waterfalls in the dry canyons fall in heights of 50-330 meters.
 So let’s go for a rappelling journey in the Judean Desert and descend the beautiful dry waterfalls of its canyons.